GPNaslund/Thesis/SPP/thesis/method/method.typ

 To evaluate the developed solution, we will use experimentation as the primary method of validating functionality.
 According to Basili et al. @experimentation-in-software-engineering, experimentation is an iterative process of hypothesizing and testing.
 In our case, this involves defining (or redefining) software requirements, implementing them (the hypothesis), and verifying wether those requirements are fulfilled (the test).

 Additionally, we will perform validation to ensure tha the plugin's software requirements align with the original stakeholder expectation @the-role-of-software-verification.
 As an alternative to experimentation, we considered survey-based research to gather stakeholder opinions on desired functionality.
 However, we ultimately decided against this due to our limited timeframe.
 We also believed that the iterative loop supported by experimentation would be hindered by the time required to create, distribute and analyze a survey.
 In our context, experimentation offers more immediate feedback and supports rapid iteration, which we viewed as essential for effective development.

+== 2.3 Data for migraine prediction using machine learning

+During the literature review of previous studies investigating migraine prediction using machine learning, we found only two studies @machine-learning-wearable-technology, @forecasting-migraine-with-ml-based-on-diary-wearable.
+The health metrics used in both studies are outlined below.
+It is worth noting that several health metrics was included in either study, such as hours of working @forecasting-migraine-with-ml-based-on-diary-wearable out and step count @machine-learning-wearable-technology.
+We also found some studies @migraine-review-general-practice, @triggers-protectors-predictors, @forecasting-migraine that examined different triggers (internal and external factors) such as weather, diet, hormonal changes that could be valuable in predicting migraine episodes, but none of those were included in the studies that combined migraine prediction with machine learning.

+#table(
+  columns: (1fr, auto, auto, auto),
+  inset: 10pt,
+  align: horizon,
+  table.header(
+    [], [*Health metric*], [*Description*], [*Refs*], ),
+  /* HEART RATE */
+  [], [*Heart rate*], [The rate of heart beats per minute.], [@machine-learning-wearable-technology, @forecasting-migraine-with-ml-based-on-diary-wearable], /* HEART RATE VARIABILITY */
+  [], [*Heart rate variability*], [Variation in time between heartbeats], [@machine-learning-wearable-technology], /* SKIN TEMPERATURE */
+  [], [*Skin temperature*], [The temperature of the skin, preferably measured at finger or wrist], [@machine-learning-wearable-technology, @forecasting-migraine-with-ml-based-on-diary-wearable], /* SKIN CONDUCTANCE */
+  [], [*Skin conductance*], [Measurement of how good the skin conducts electricity.
+Has been shown to increase due to sweating, as a response to stress], [@machine-learning-wearable-technology], /* RESPIRATORY RATE */
+  [], [*Respiratory rate*], [Measurement of the rate of breathing.
+Measured as breaths per minute.], [@machine-learning-wearable-technology], /* SLEEP TIME */
+  [], [*Sleep time*], [Measurement the amount of hours slept], [@machine-learning-wearable-technology, @forecasting-migraine-with-ml-based-on-diary-wearable], )

+We have decided to include heart rate and skin temperature in our data processing.
+The selection is based on a combination on what data is available from regular wearables and what health metrics have been shown in previous studies to be of high value.

 == 2.3 Reliability and validity
 === Validity